-After Hours Appointments With Your PCP
+After-Hours Appointments With Your PCP

 You can call your PCP's office for information on getting care in your area.
-If you have a medical problem or question and cannot reach your PCP during normal office hours, you can call your Care Coordinator or the 24-Hour Nurse Advice Line.
+If you have a medical problem or question and cannot reach your PCP during normal office hours, you can call the 24-Hour Nurse Advice Line.
 If you have an emergency, call 911 or go to the nearest ER.